Japanese mahjong scoring rules: Chombo

-In game infractions, such as the false rīchi and invalid kan after rīchi, they are caught only after draws or winning declarations by players who declared the rīchi.
+In game infractions, such as the false riichi and invalid kan after riichi, they are caught only after draws or winning declarations by players who declared the riichi.
 If other players happen to win the hand, then the infractions are not revealed and therefore made null and void.
-Any rīchi bets are returned to the players after the end of a chombo hand.
+To stop this case from occurring, players may be forced to reveal their hand at the end of a hand regardless of the case.
+Any riichi bets are returned to the players after the end of a chombo hand.

 Other settings for chombo apply point penalties after the game's conclusion.
 This is especially the case under tournament settings.
 Under this method, players do not benefit with any point gains.
 Instead, the infracted player solely takes a point deduction.
 The deduction may be set to any specified number.

 Final points and place

 At the end of the game, the final scores may be calculated.
 Under casual game settings, this calculation is not necessary.
 However, under more formal settings, it may be required.
 This calculation takes the game's scores and adjusts them according the setting of oka and uma, which were predetermined before the game.
 The calculation for each player is as follows: